MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 If your network speed is slow, you might not be able to successfully download the Arc resource bridge VM image, resulting in this error: `ErrorCode: ValidateKvaError, Error: Pre-deployment validation of your download/upload connectivity was not successful.
 Timeout error occurred during download and preparation of appliance image to the on-premises fabric storage.
 Common causes of this timeout error are slow network download/upload speeds, a proxy limiting the network speed or slow storage performance.`

 As a workaround, try creating a VM directly on the on-premises private cloud, and then run the Arc resource bridge deployment script from that VM.
-This should result in a faster upload of the image to the datastore.
+Doing this should result in a faster upload of the image to the datastore.

 ### Context timed out during phase `ApplyingKvaImageOperator`

-When deploying Arc resource bridge, you might see this error: `Deployment of the Arc resource bridge appliance VM timed out.
+When you deploy Arc resource bridge, you might see this error: `Deployment of the Arc resource bridge appliance VM timed out.
 Collect logs with _az arcappliance logs_ and create a support ticket for help.
 To troubleshoot the error, refer to aka.ms/arc-rb-error   { _errorCode_: _ContextError_, _errorResponse_: _{\n\_message\_: \_Context timed out during phase _ApplyingKvaImageOperator_\_\n}_ }`

 This error typically occurs when trying to download the `KVAIO` image (400 MB compressed) over a network that is slow or experiencing intermittent connectivity.
 The `KVAIO` controller manager waits for the image download to complete, and times out.